-Despite a succession of shōguns moving their governments to Kamakura and Edo, Kyoto remained the principal city in Japan.
+Despite a succession of shōguns moving their governments to Kamakura and other cities, Kyoto remained the principal city in Japan.
 It became the focus of national attention in a decade-long civil conflict known as the Ōnin War, which started in 1467 and left large parts of Kyoto in ruins.

 Natural disasters also played a part in the making of Kyoto.
 While earthquakes shook the city, the most damage was caused by the Great Fire of Kyoto, which raged for two days in 1788.

-The assassination of unifying figure Sakamoto Ryoma, killed while staying in Kyoto in 1867, a year ahead of Tokyo being named the capital city of Japan, was also pivotal.
+The assassination of unifying figure Sakamoto Ryoma was a pivotal moment in Japanese history.
+He was killed while staying in Kyoto in 1867, a year ahead of Tokyo being named the capital city of Japan.
 Ryoma was vital in modernising the country and uniting the Satsuma and Choshu governments.